erda-project/docs/docs/en/1.6/manual/dop/guides/language/java.md

 JAVA_OPTS=-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005
 ```

-In addition, if a local IDE is needed, go to **DevOps Platform > Joined Applications > Select Application > Deployments > Overview > Container List** to find the container IP, and configure in the IDE as follows:
+In addition, if a local IDE is needed, go to **My Application > Select Application > Deployments > Overview > Container List** to find the container IP, and configure in the IDE as follows:

-JDK 9 and above:
+JDK 9 and later:

 ![](//terminus-paas.oss-cn-hangzhou.aliyuncs.com/paas-doc/2021/08/23/b72accdc-3e6f-4053-bc18-a4b48e1007bd.png)